 Udacity review: Certificates

 Yes, Udacity does offer certificates.
 But much like with Linkedin Learning, these aren’t accredited by any outside institutions.
-If you specifically want to get a certificate that is recognised, you might be better off going with something like Shaw Academy or Coursera.
+If you specifically want to get a certificate that is recognised, you might be better off going with something like Shaw Academy (opens in new tab) or Coursera (opens in new tab).

 However, if you’re completing this course to buff up your CV, it’s worth noting that the platform offers some free careers advice.
 Once you’ve enrolled in a nanodegree program, you’ll have automatic access to this.
 Services include resume advice, a review of your LinkedIn page and tips on how to improve your GitHub profile.